es10176/Scrape-It/README.md

 # Description:

 This project is a self-hosted web scraping application built using Flask.
 It allows users to extract data from websites and display it in a user-friendly format.
+Additionally, users have the option to export the data they've scraped into JSON and CSV files

 # Dependencies
 ```